 Reviews and advice

 Energy markets are adapting to changing circumstances, such as the transformation of the natural gas sector and growth in renewable and local generation.
-In accordance with the National Electricity Objectives, the AEMC undertakes reviews and provides advice to governments on improvements to regulatory and energy market arrangements, in order to provide consumers with reliable energy in the most cost efficient way within this changing environment.
+In accordance with the National Electricity Objectives, the AEMC undertakes reviews and provides advice to governments on improvements to regulatory and energy market arrangements, in order to provide consumers with reliable low-emissions energy in the most cost efficient way within this changing environment.

 Many of our reviews arise from terms of reference provided by the nation’s energy ministers, but we can also initiate our own reviews on matters related to the rules.

-Our current work and major projects
+Our current work and priorities

 The Reliability Panel, which forms part of the AEMC’s institutional arrangements, reviews and reports on the safety, security and reliability of the national electricity system.